paszu/3DSRepo/Troubleshooting.md

 If you are unable to boot your 3DS, please look for the section relevant to you, and follow the instructions.
 Once a solution works for you, you can proceed on with the main guide.

+(The section is fairly long, try using Ctrl+F to search for your issue.)

 ## <a name="ts_bs_emunand" />Black screen on EmuNAND boot

 1. Restore a backup to EmuNAND. *(You should have one of these)*